Rip Egan

-John Joseph "Rip" Egan (July 9, 1871 – December 22, 1950) was a professional baseball player (pitcher) throwing right-handed and later an umpire.
+John Joseph "Rip" Egan (July 9, 1871 – December 22, 1950) was an American professional baseball player (pitcher) throwing right-handed and later an umpire.
 Egan played seven seasons in professional baseball, including one in Major League Baseball.
 On April 30, 1894, Egan made his major league debut with the Washington Senators.
 In his only game, Egan gave-up six runs, all earned and struck out two.
 After his playing career was over, Egan managed in the minor leagues and was a major league umpire.
 Egan was sometimes known as "Jack".
 He was born in Philadelphia, Pennsylvania, married Eleanor McGarrahan (July 14, 1898) and raised two daughters, Judith and Eleanor.

 Playing career

 Egan began his professional playing career in 1894 with the minor league Providence Clamdiggers of the Eastern League.
 Later that season, Egan was signed by the major league Washington Senators.
 In his debut on April 30, 1894, Egan pitched five innings and gave-up five runs.
 That game would prove to be his final major league game as a player.
 Egan continued to play in the minor leagues in 1895.
 That season, he played for the Class-B Omaha Omahogs of the Western Association.
 With the Omahogs, Egan went 16–14 in 36 games, 31 starts with one shutout.
 For the next two seasons (1896–1897), Egan played for the Class-A Detroit Tigers (a minor league team at the time) of the Western League.
 Statistics were not kept during his first season with the Tigers, however, during his second Egan went 11–14 with a 3.36 earned run average (ERA), one shutout and 64 strikeouts in 29 games, 24 starts.
 In 1898, Egan joined the Class-A Kansas City Blues, also of the Western League.
 He went 16–12 with five shutouts in 31 games, 27 starts.
 That season, Egan led the league in shutouts.
 He spent his final season with Kansas City in 1899.
 Statistics were not kept for that season.
 In 1900, Egan split the season between the Class-A Cleveland Lake Shores of the American League and the Class-B Omaha Omahogs of the Western League.
 With Omaha, Egan went 4–3 in seven games, all starts.
 Finally, with Cleveland, he went 1–1 in two games, both starts.
 He was released from Cleveland in mid-May because the team had to make cuts in their payroll.
 That year would prove to be his final season as a player in professional baseball.